In this post, we show you how to configure a client certificate and how to simplify certificate management.

-[Last updated August 29, 2019] In this post, we show you how to create a client certificate.
-Client certificates are the key elements of client certificate authentication, a method you can use to augment your HTTPS, FTPS, or AS2 server's username-password login method.
+Client certificates are the key elements of client certificate authentication, a validation method you can use to augment your HTTPS, FTPS, or AS2 server's username-password login method.
 A client certificate is a digital certificate that is essentially a file containing specific information (digital signature, expiration date, name of client, name of certificate authority) that helps make two-factor authentication possible.

 This is actually just one of three closely related posts that can help you take advantage of this less-known security feature of SSL/TLS.
 The other two posts are:

-Note: If you want to follow this tutorial, we encourage you to download the free, fully-functional evaluation edition of JSCAPE MFT Server.
+Note: If you want to follow this tutorial, we encourage you to download a free 7-day trial of JSCAPE MFT Server.

 Let's begin the tutorial.